 Certain types of human papillomavirus (HPV) can cause cervical cancer while other varieties of HPV can cause genital warts.
 Most sexually active people become infected with HPV at some point in their lives, but never develop symptoms.
 The virus typically disappears within two years.

 No HPV screening test is available for men, in whom the infection is diagnosed only by visual inspection or biopsy of genital warts.
 In women, HPV testing involves:

 - Pap test.
-Pap tests, which check the cervix for abnormal cells, are recommended every two years for women between ages 21 and 30.
-Women age 30 and older can wait three years between Pap tests if their past three tests have been normal.
+Pap tests, which check the cervix for abnormal cells, are recommended every three years for women between ages 21 and 65.

-HPV has also been linked to cancer of the vulva, vagina, penis and anus.
+HPV has also been linked to cancer of the vulva, vagina, penis, anus, and mouth and throat.
 Vaccines can protect both men and women from some types of HPV, but they are most effective when administered before sexual activity begins.

-Gaining acceptance and popularity are at-home test kits for certain STDs, such as chlamydia and gonorrhea.
-For home STD testing, you collect a urine sample or a genital swab and then send it to a laboratory for analysis.
-Some tests require both types of samples.
-You can usually get test results in a few days, and you're able to collect the sample in the privacy of your home without need for a pelvic exam or office visit.
+Gaining acceptance and popularity are at-home test kits for certain STIs, such as HIV, chlamydia and gonorrhea.
+For home STI testing, you collect a urine sample or an oral or genital swab and then send it to a laboratory for analysis.
+Some tests require more than one sample.
+The benefit of home testing is you're able to collect the sample in the privacy of your home without need for a pelvic exam or office visit.

-If you test positive for an STD, the next step is to consider further testing and then to get treatment as recommended by your doctor.
+If you test positive for an STI, the next step is to consider further testing and then get treatment as recommended by your doctor.
 In addition, inform your sex partners.
 Your partners need to be evaluated and treated, because you can pass some infections back and forth.